HeronMkII/lib-common/README.md

 This library will be used by all subsystems.
 If you push changes onto the master branch, you could inadvertently break other people's code.

-Thus, all changes to this library **MUST** come in the form a pull request.
+Thus, all changes to this library **MUST** come in the form of a pull request.
 Otherwise, your commits will be reverted.
 Before your pull request is accepted, it must be checked by another team member.